denotes founding member of WPC

 * denotes founding member of WPC

 Toni-Ann Fischetti (2019)

-Ariel Marcus-Hollenbeck (2018-2021) * is a Staten Island native with a flair for whimsy, and the zest for the spoken word.
+Ariel Marcus-Hollenbeck (2018-2021) * is currently the WPC Producer.
+A Staten Island native with a flair for whimsy, and the zest for the spoken word.
 She is honored to be surrounded by creative artists within the WPC.
 As a director, actor, playwright, and Artistic Director of Educational Theatre Company IlluminArt Productions, Ariel is always ready to collaborate with others.

 Ariana Nicoletta (2018-2021)* is an artist and educator from Staten Island, New York.
 An avid playwright, she has had her works produced and published.
 Her original short play, “The Time Traveler’s Daughter,” was produced by the Sundog Theatre Company.
 Her one woman show “Joiamia” was published by Penguin Random House as a part of their Creative Writing anthology.
 She is also a member and co-founder of Women Playwright’s Collective, with which she produced, directed, and wrote her play “Over a Cup of Coffee” in June 2018, as well as her one-woman show “The Female Conundrum” in September 2019 and wrote/directed“Little Light in a Nimbus” August 2020.

 Besides the arts, Ariana holds a Bachelor of Science in Communicative Sciences and Disorders and a Master of Education in Adolescent Education.
 She teaches English and AP Literature and Composition to high school seniors and holds an Education Residency with the Roundabout Theatre Company, with which she assistant teaches the Roundabout Youth Ensemble (RYE) of Manhattan.